ten-protocol/go-ten/design/cryptography.md

 - Generation happens when the central sequencer bootstraps the network
 - The Master Seed is shared across Validators using the process described in the [whitepaper](https://whitepaper.obscu.ro/obscuro-whitepaper/amalgamated.html#sharing-the-master-seed)

-## 2. Ensure Enclave Encrypted Communication
+## 2. Client-Enclave Encrypted Communication
-- Client-Enclave communication is encrypted using the Obscuro Key and the Client Key
+- Client-Enclave communication is encrypted using both Obscuro Keys and the Client Keys
-- Clients encrypt using the Obscuro Public Key
+- Obscuro Key and Client (Viewing Key) are both asymmetric key pairs
-- Enclave responds encrypting with the Client Public Key ( also known as Viewing Keys )
-- The Obscuro Key is a Key-Pair deterministically calculated from the Master Seed + Genesis Rollup
+  - The Private Obscuro Key is deterministically calculated from Master Seed + Genesis Rollup
+  - The Private Client Key is created by the client in any way it chooses
+  - Both the Public keys of Obscuro and Client are derived, via a one way function, from their corresponding Private keys
+- Clients encrypt communication payload using the Public Key of the Obscuro Key ( only holders of the Private Obscuro Key can decrypt this payload )
+- Enclaves respond to Client by encrypting with the Public Client Key ( only holders of the Private Client Key can decrypt this payload )
-- The Public key will be published to the Management contract and used by all obscuro tooling ( like the wallet extension ) to encrypt transactions
+- The Public Obscuro Key is published in the Management contract and used by all obscuro tooling ( like the wallet extension )
-- Enclaves will determine the Private key when calculating the Master Seed + Genesis Rollup
-  - Enclaves have the Master Seed through the attestation process
-  - Enclaves fetch Genesis Rollup through the Layer 1 blocks

 ## 3. Transaction Encryption per Rollup with Revelation Period
 - Key derivation is a process that takes a key and derives a new key' given a set of inputs.
-  - The new key' does not release any information for old key (one way function)
+  - The new key' does not release any information pertaining the old key (one way function)
-  - Given the key and the input the new key' is deterministically calculated/derived
+  - Given the same key and the same input, the new key' is deterministically calculated/derived
+- Key derivation allows to segregate vulnerability impact.
+If one key is compromised, other keys, including the original key are not affected
 - To avoid reusing the same key, transaction encryption keys are derived twice
   - Each rollup has a Rollup Encryption Key derived from the Master Seed + Rollup ( if a rollup encryption key is discovered other rollups are safe )
   - Each transaction is encrypted with a Revelation Period Key that is derived from the Rollup Encryption Key + Revelation Period